Private Statistical Estimation via Truncation: Privately Estimating Exponential Families via Truncation

 Our main result is an efficient truncation-based algorithm for privately learning an exponential family from samples. \begin{theorem} Let $\eps, \delta, \alpha, \beta\in (0, 1)$ and suppose the statistical assumptions hold (\Cref{assum:statistical}) and computational subroutines exist (\Cref{assum:computational}).
 There is an SGD-based $(\eps, \delta)$-DP algorithm such that given samples from $q_{\theta^\star}$, outputs an estimate $\hat\theta$ satisfying $\norm{\hat\theta-\theta^\star}\leq \alpha$ with probability $1-\beta$.
 Moreover, the algorithm has sample complexity \mbox{$ n = \tilde O( \frac{m\log(\nicefrac1{\eta\beta\delta})}{\lambda^2 \eps} + \frac{m \log(\nicefrac1\beta)}{\lambda^4 \eta^4 \alpha^2} + \frac{e^{O(1/\lambda^2)} m \log(\nicefrac1{\beta\delta})}{\lambda^2 \alpha \eps} ) $} and time complexity $\poly(n, m, d)$. \end{theorem}

-The exponential dependence on $\lambda$ is an artifact of existing truncated statistics methods~\citep{lee2024unknown}.
-Moreover, polynomial dependence on $\nicefrac1\lambda$ is necessary even when using vanilla SGD to estimate Gaussian parameters.
+The exponential dependence on $\lambda$ is an artifact of existing truncated statistics methods~\citep{lee2024unknown}, which uses a general anti-concentration property of polynomials under log-concave measures in order to control the decay in the strong convexity of the truncated log-likelihood function compared to the untruncated counterpart.
+Moreover, some dependence on $\nicefrac1\lambda$ is necessary even when using vanilla SGD to estimate Gaussian parameters.
 However, for many important exponential families such as Gaussians, this can be mitigated by preconditioning the samples so that $\lambda = \Theta(1)$.
 We demonstrate how to do this for Gaussians in \Cref{sec:gaussian-cov-learning} (\Cref{thm:gaussian-cov}).

 \begin{remark}[Robustness against Existing Truncation] All of our algorithms only access samples after a preprocessing truncation step.
 Thus the guarantees of our algorithms all hold if, instead of having sample access to an exponential family, we are only given access to samples which have \emph{already} undergone truncation to an \emph{arbitrary} but known survival set. \end{remark}